 If you’re used to the term, the first thing that comes to mind would probably be your usual pizza, burger, and fries.
 If local dishes are your favourite, this might be your Nasi Lemak, Nasi Goreng Kampung, Karipap, or Kuihs.
 However, comfort food need not be greasy, salty, sweet, or sinful.
 In essence, they should be foods that make you feel good.
 Foods that give you sufficient energy to activate your happy hormones and perhaps bring about warm nostalgic memories.
 The key to choosing the right comfort food is to remember that you’re simply rewarding yourself for the hard work you’ve done so far and not to eat emotionally just because you are stressed or upset.
 Part of practising self-care is to prevent feeling burnt out by putting yourself first, learning how to love yourself in the process.
 One way to do that is finding comfort in the food we love.

 Choosing the Right Comfort Food

-It’s always good to remember, when enjoying comfort foods, make healthier choices and eat in moderation.
+When enjoying comfort foods, it’s always good to remember to make healthier choices and eat in moderation.
 Yes, the whole idea here is to indulge yourself, but overeating can make you feel worse instead of feeling better.
-Why not enjoy a day of comfort food at every mealtime instead of binging on it in one go?
+So why not enjoy a day of comfort food at every mealtime instead of binging on it in one go?
 Besides that, cooking your own dishes always gives better control over what goes inside your food.
 Eat to your heart’s content when you cook or bake something with less salt, less sugar, and no preservatives.

 Include Comfort Drinks